dmitri-klimenko/sap-btp-ci-cd-tryout/LEARNINGS.md

-# My SAP BTP Cloud Foundry Journey - What I Actually Learned
+# My First App In Cloud Foundry - What I Actually Learned

 ## What I Built and Why